I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/windot11/ns-windot11-_dot11_scan_request_v2.md

      <b>dot11_scan_type_forced</b> bit must be set through a bitwise OR with a DOT11_SCAN_TYPE
      value.</div><div> </div>

+#### dot11_scan_type_active

+The station transmits an 802.11 Probe Request frame on each channel that it scans.
+It dwells on
+       the channel long enough to receive 802.11 Probe Response frames for its Probe Request.
+The station also receives 802.11 Beacon frames sent on the channel.

+#### dot11_scan_type_passive

+The station does not transmit an 802.11 Probe Request frame on each channel that it scans.
+       Instead, it receives 802.11 Beacon or Probe Request frames sent on the channel.

+#### dot11_scan_type_auto

+The station can perform active or passive scans, or it can use a combination of both scan
+       types.

 `ucBuffer`

 The buffer containing optional data as specified through other members of this structure.